vinceramcesoliveros/INFORM.ED/README.md

 - Superpowered Enrollment System with payment integration(SOON)
 - Decentralized Club Organization Platform(SOON)
+  - This handles the club organization including regional club organization, control of the budget from the school, and accomplishments.
 - SMS & Email Updates to all sub-projects(SOON)

 ### Problem: